KaviHShah/Intro-to-Python/materials/09-session-1-recap-and-exercises-wa.md

 #### Key Points

 - By completing the above exercise, you should be able to independently apply the concepts covered yesterday
-- If there is anything you found difficult, go back to the sections and recap the material
+- If there is anything you found difficult, go back to the relevant sections and recap the material

 :::